jeroenverfallie/cerebral-cli-generator/docs/config.md

 Equal to the one-to-one mapping above.

-## generator.legacy.signalFiles (`boolean` - default: `false`)

-If you want signalFiles, enabled this.
-Otherwise everything will be a chain.

 ## generator.templates (`object`)

 Requires `chain`, `action`, `chainFactory`, `actionFactory` templates.
 Optionally requires `signal` template depending on the legacy option.